 Dr. Schoch has devoted his life to the study of Earth, its creatures, and, for the past three decades, its most ancient civilizations.
-A full-time faculty member at Boston University since 1984, ORACUL’s Research Director holds a B.A. (in Anthropology) and B.S. (in Geology) from George Washington University, and an M.S., M.Phil., and Ph.D. in Geology and Geophysics from Yale University, among other distinctions.
+A full-time faculty member at Boston University since 1984, ORACUL’s Research Director holds a B.A. (in Anthropology) and a B.S. (in Geology) from George Washington University, and M.S., M.Phil., and Ph.D. degrees in Geology and Geophysics from Yale University, among other distinctions.
 In the early 1990s, Dr. Schoch stunned the world with his revolutionary research that recast the date of the Great Sphinx of Egypt to a period thousands of years earlier than its standard attribution, and in doing so demonstrated that civilization’s history is older and greater than previously believed.
+More recently, he has determined that enormous solar outbursts ended Earth’s last ice age, simultaneously decimating a previous high culture that flourished on the planet, as evidenced by the vast and megalithic Göbekli Tepe as well as other sites and monuments around the world.
 He has appeared on numerous radio and television shows, Internet podcasts, and is the author, co-author, and/or editor of books both technical and popular.
-Please see his personal website for more.
+Please see his personal website for more information.

 Ms. Ulissey has been instrumental in helping to establish ORACUL, including giving the organization its name.
 As wife and professional partner of Dr. Schoch, Katie has contributed photographs, designs, and discoveries to her husband’s research.
 Most notably, she connected Easter Island’s previously undeciphered rongorongo script to global “plasma petroglyphs” first identified by renowned physicist Dr. Anthony Peratt of Los Alamos National Laboratory, shifting her husband’s attention toward our Sun as the probable cause of the end of the last ice age.
-For twenty years, Ms. Ulissey was a professional ballet and Broadway dancer, performing in the original cast of Andrew Lloyd Webber’s The Phantom of the Opera, the New York Shakespeare Festival’s Tony-winning The Mystery of Edwin Drood, Jule Styne’s last musical The Red Shoes, and other notable productions.
-In 2002, she earned a B.A. (summa cum laude) in Visual and Media Arts from Emerson College and has enjoyed a teaching career since, serving as dance faculty for the Harvard University Dance Program, the Boston Ballet School, American Repertory Theater, and other institutions nationally.
-She currently teaches for Wellesley College and enjoys pursuing research and the ancient mysteries with her husband and ORACUL.
+More recently, she has offered an observation and hypothesis regarding the potential Intentional Burial of Ancient Egypt (in similar fashion to Göbekli Tepe).
+(Please see their personal website for more on this.)
+Katie’s early years were shaped by dance; for twenty years, she was a professional ballet and Broadway dancer.
+She currently teaches ballet at Wellesley College.
+On their website, you can read more about her early years in theatre.

 Team Member and Technical Advisor